 As others predicted, I am so far not so crazy about Colombo.
 Maybe that’s what I get for being snarky about Singapore with its immaculate, walkable streets and perfect manners and sense of order.
 Colombo is the UnSingapore, dirty and chaotic and unfashionable.

 You might want to know where and what is Colombo.
 Colombo is the capital of Sri Lanka, an island off the southern coast of India.
-Actually one of its suburbs is.
-But Sri Jayawardenepura Kotte is too hard to remember so, well, Colombo.
+Actually one of its suburbs is the capital.
+But Sri Jayawardenepura Kotte is too hard to remember so, well, everyone says Colombo.
 The island is shaped like jack fruit, which also happens to be hanging from trees all over Colombo.
 Sri Lanka used to be called Ceylon.
 It was occupied at various times by the Portuguese, the Dutch and the British, and finally got its independence in 1948.
 It feels and looks sort of like India but different.

 My time in Colombo so far has been a combination of peaceful days in a lovely small hotel and some misadventures that might be a skit on SNL’s new travel show — beginning with a tuk-tuk tour with Faisal on my first day.